SERIES > Innocent Devil's Harem

 as a dining room.
 Despite the fact that it was only the two of us, we’d kept a

-lot of the furniture from our old house, unable to part with everything.
+lot of the furniture from her old house, unable to part with everything.
 Thus,

 the dining room table could seat six people comfortably – two on each side and